carpentries-incubator/reproducible-publications-quarto/setup.md

 ## Quarto

 Quarto is a scientific and technical publishing system build on Pandoc, which we will be using in Rstudio.
-You will need to install Quarto from <a href="https://quarto.org/docs/get-started/">Quarto.org</a>.
+You may need to install Quarto from <a href="https://quarto.org/docs/get-started/">Quarto.org</a>.
 Open the Setup Wizard to begin the install.
 Keep the defaults and select <b>Next</b> until the install finishes.

 > ## Version clarifications on Quarto and R/Rstudio